 A core belief of most CAM systems is that a healthy mind is an important part of a healthy body.
 Excessive, chronic stress can affect all areas of your health, and your thyroid is no exception.
 Repeated, severe stress can alter hormone levels and decrease the production of T4 and T3.
 Stress can directly harm your immune system, and may even be linked to a higher risk for Graves’ disease and Hashimoto’s thyroiditis.

 There are also things you can do that are just common sense for maintaining any kind of good health.
-Exercise regularly—whatever your body can manage.
+Exercise regularly — whatever your body can manage.
 Whether it’s training for a marathon or just a stroll around the park, find out what your body is capable of and stay active.
 Sleep.
 Don’t just get some sleep, get enough sleep.
 The right amount of sleep is different for each person, but the standard wisdom of 8 hours each night is a good starting point.
 Listen to your body and adjust that figure as necessary.

 Entire Wellness, Our Approach to Thyroid Health

 At Global Healing Center we believe in a whole-body approach to thyroid health.
 The human body is a complex machine.
-Seemingly unrelated systems can be linked in ways we do not yet fully understand, and a minor problem in one system can lead to major problems in other systems down the line.
+Seemingly unrelated systems can be linked in ways we do not yet fully understand, and a minor concern in one system can lead to major concerns in other systems down the line.
 For example, if you have a digestive disorder that harms your ability to properly absorb nutrients.
 That may mean that your thyroid is malnourished and underperforming, even if you are consuming all the right nutrients.

 Ultimately, wellness is your whole body in balance.
 It’s the body’s natural ability to care for and heal itself.
 True wellness is all your body’s many complex systems, organs, glands, tissues, and cells, each performing their function properly and working in harmony.
 When you provide your body with good nutrition, it’s more able to function normally, and you’re more able experience true wellness.